enarjord/passivbot/docs/live.md

 When Passivbot is started, it will (if possible) set the position mode to `hedge` on the exchange, and set the leverage to such a level that you do not run into errors about insufficient margin.
-To accomplish this, the configuration parameter `pbr_limit` is taken into account to determine the appropriate leverage to set on the exchange.
+To accomplish this, the configuration parameter `wallet_exposure_limit` is taken into account to determine the appropriate leverage to set on the exchange.

 ## Stopping bot